iatkin/leaflet-svgicon/README.md

 ## Advanced Customization
 The body of the icon is drawn using an SVG path.
 The shape may be changed by replacing the *_createPathDescription* method of L.DivIcon.SVGIcon to return a different path description i.e. the path drawing instructions.
 Please see the Mozilla Developer Network's [SVG Path Tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) for more information on SVG paths.

-This repository includes an example L.DivIcon.SVGIcon.RhombusIcon subclass and accompanying convenience L.Marker.SVGMarker subclass.
+This repository includes an example L.DivIcon.SVGIcon.RhombusIcon subclass and accompanying convenience L.Marker.SVGMarker.RhombusMarker subclass.